Seriously Gruesome Death of an Egyptian Pharaoh Detailed in New Study

 Seqenenre-Taa-II was likely executed by multiple assailants after being captured on the battlefield, according to new research published in the science journal Frontiers in Medicine.
 The new research also shows that the pharaoh’s body had already entered into a state of decomposition prior to mummification, and his embalmers did the best they could to conceal his very serious facial injuries.

 Seqenenre ruled over southern Egypt during the Second Intermediate Period (c.
-1650 to 1550 BCE)—a tumultuous time in which the Hyskos, a foreign power, ruled Egypt’s northern territories.
-The Hyskos took control of Avaris, the capital city, but they allowed Egyptian rulers to maintain control over the south, provided they paid tribute to the Hyskos king.
+1650 to 1550 BCE)—a tumultuous time in which the Hyksos, a foreign power, ruled Egypt’s northern territories.
+The Hyksos took control of Avaris, the capital city, but they allowed Egyptian rulers to maintain control over the south, provided they paid tribute to the Hyksos, king.
 Today, Avaris is known as the archaeological site Tell-el-Dabbaa.

-Known as “The Brave,” Seqenenre tried to oust the Hyskos, but as the new research affirms, he was likely killed in the attempt—and in brutal fashion.
+Known as “The Brave,” Seqenenre tried to oust the Hyksos, but as the new research affirms, he was likely killed in the attempt—and in brutal fashion.

 Subscribe for 2 years and get an extra 1-month, 1-year-, or 2-year plan added to your cart at checkout.